24Jay/24jay.github.io/_posts/2025-12-13-Decision-Transformer.md

   - VLA
   - RL
 math: true
-description: Isaac Lab is unified and modular framework for robot learning that aims to simplify common workflows in robotics research.
+description: " A framework that abstracts RL as a sequence modeling problem."
 pin: false
 ---
 ## 参考文档